If you’re travelling around Luzon in Philippines, then chances are that you’ll head to the UNESCO heritage city of Vigan at some point.

 There is a Partas bus terminal in town and you can combine buying your ticket with a trip to the nearby Vigan City Market complex.

-As Vigan is such a historical city, it contains a fair few museums.
+As Vigan is such a historical city, it contains a few museums.
 These include the Padre Burgos House, the Crisologo Museum, the Syquia Mansion, the Buridek Children’s Museum, the Magsingal Museum and the Museo San Pablo.

 Plaza Salcedo fountain